 Buy a children's song book (garage sales are great places to find them) and learn some new tunes together.
-Turn on music and march around the house.
-Or if your family likes to dance, turn on music and boogie!
+Cook a new, healthy recipe together - make a list, shop, prepare and enjoy!

 Surprise someone with a special piece of artwork you've created with your child.